EQS-News: Nordea Bank Abp: Flagging notification

 Matti Ahokas, Head of Investor Relations, +358 9 5300 8011

-The information provided in this stock exchange release was submitted for publication, through the agency of the contact persons set out above, at 09.30 EET on 2 February 2022.
+The information provided in this stock exchange release was submitted for publication, through the agency of the contact persons set out above, at18.30 EET on 3 February 2022.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact rns@lseg.com or visit www.rns.com.